Hugh Casson: Reception

 After his work for the Festival of Britain, Casson was knighted in the New Year Honours of 1952.
-He was made a Knight Commander of the Royal Victorian Order in 1978, and a Companion of Honour in 1985.
+He was made a Knight Commander of the Royal Victorian Order in 1978, and a Member of the Order of the Companions of Honour in 1985.

 He was elected an associate member of the Royal Academy in 1962, and a full member in 1970.
 He was treasurer in 1975–1976, and president from 1976 to 1984.
 During the Summer Exhibition the academy awards an annual Hugh Casson Drawing Prize "for an original work on paper in any medium, where the emphasis is clearly on drawing", and a room in the Keeper's House is named after him.

-Private Eye magazine gives the Sir Hugh Casson Award for the "Worst New Building of the Year".
+From 1982 to 2017 Private Eye magazine gave the Sir Hugh Casson Award, a spoof honour, to the "Worst New Building of the Year".
+Its name reflects Casson's reputation as an "establishment" modernist architect who cosied up to the royal family, and was known as “Cash-in” to his detractors.

-An archive of his papers is held by the Victoria & Albert Museum.
-Photographs attributed to Casson are held in the Conway Library at The Courtauld Institute of Art, London, whose archive, of primarily architectural images, is being digitised under the wider Courtauld Connects project.
+An archive of Casson's papers is held by the Victoria & Albert Museum.
+Photographs attributed to him are held in the Conway Library at the Courtauld Institute of Art, London, whose archive, of primarily architectural images, is being digitised under the wider Courtauld Connects project.